Vera Menchik: Vera Menchik Club

 Master-level players who lost to Menchik were said to be "members" of the "Vera Menchik Club", a term that was used by both these high-level players and the press.
 This concept originated at the Carlsbad tournament in 1929 when Albert Becker suggested the idea as a means of ridicule after Menchik lost her opening-round game.
 He also suggested players who drew against Menchik be deemed "candidate members".
 Before the same tournament, chess journalist Hans Kmoch also mocked Menchik by stating he would "go on stage as a ballerina" if Menchik scored more than three points.
 Becker himself became the first member of the club when he lost to Menchik in the third round.
 Although Menchik only scored exactly three points in Carlsbad, Kmoch expressed regret over his declaration and his behavior in light of Menchik's performance midway through the tournament.
 The notion of the club grew in popularity after the tournament and was routinely mentioned in the press thereafter.
-Max Euwe and George Thomas, both of whom had below-average records against Menchik by their standards, were each declared to be "president" of the club by the press or other master-level players on different occasions.
+Max Euwe and George Thomas, both of whom had negative scores against Menchik, were each declared to be "president" of the club by the press or other master-level players on different occasions.

 Out of the inaugural 27 players to be awarded the Grandmaster title by FIDE in 1950, four of them were members of the Vera Menchik Club, eight of them were candidate members, six played Menchik but never lost or drew against her in two games each on average, while the remaining nine never faced her.
 The inaugural GM members were: Max Euwe (+2–1=1), Jacques Mieses (+5–3=6), Samuel Reshevsky (+1–1=0), and Friedrich Sämisch (+1–0=0), where Menchik's records against each player are given in parentheses.
 The inaugural GM candidate members of the club were Salo Flohr (+0–7=3), Ernst Grünfeld (+0–0=2), Andor Lilienthal (+0–1=2), Géza Maróczy (+0–1=3), Miguel Najdorf (+0–0=2), Akiba Rubinstein (+0–1=1), Saviely Tartakower (+0–3=2), and Milan Vidmar (+0–1=2).

 Other members of the club included two players awarded the Honorary Grandmaster title by FIDE, namely Eero Böök (+1–0=0) and Harry Golombek (+1–4=4).
 The players who received the International Master title in the club included Conel Hugh O'Donel Alexander, Albert Becker, Stefan Fazekas, Josef Rejfíř, Lajos Steiner, George Thomas, and William Winter, among others.
 Menchik also faced many master-level players who were never considered for any FIDE titles, typically because they had already died before FIDE began awarding titles.
 Edgard Colle and Mir Sultan Khan were members of the club who are generally recognized to be GM-strength.
 Reginald Michell and Fred Yates were members of the club generally recognized to be IM-strength that Menchik defeated multiple times.
 George Thomas was Menchik's most frequent opponent among master-level players and she had a positive score against him of +10–6=13 in their known results.